haacked/haacked.com/_posts/2021/2021-09-01-hosted-csharp-intellisense.md

 ## C# Scripts

 First, a bit of background.
-If you go to [Abbot](https://ab.bot/) today and edit a C# skill, you get a nice in-browser editor with IntelliSense.
+If you went to Abbot and edited a C# skill, you got a nice in-browser editor with IntelliSense.

 ![Screenshot of C# IntelliSense within Abbot](https://user-images.githubusercontent.com/19977/131697837-c452ddcc-51b1-43d7-a6a4-919b400b71c1.png)